Central downtown location close to Citygarden and the Arch

 No pool on-site

 This historic hotel in downtown St. Louis, built in 1913, is traditionally elegant, with decor that incorporates original Italian marble and mahogany wood.
-It is the smallest property in the Omni chain, with 91 spacious rooms and suites.
+It has 91 spacious rooms and suites.
 Rooms have classic (if slightly bland decor) and come with bathrobes, coffeemakers, and iPod docks.
 The on-site restaurant and bar serves basic American pub fare, and the location is central to many restaurants and top sights in the area; guests can walk or take advantage of the free shuttle for stops within a three-mile radius.
 Meeting rooms, free newspapers, and a small fitness center appeal to regular business guests, but there are daily fees for valet parking and Wi-Fi.

 A quiet boutique hotel with a touch of old-world appeal

-The Omni Majestic in St. Louis may be part of a chain, but the hotel has remained surprisingly true to the building's storied past.
+The Hotel Majestic in St. Louis has remained true to the building's storied past.
 This is first apparent upon arrival when guests get a glimpse of the elegant facade.